Quantum Spacetime Phenomenology: Quantum-Gravity Theories, Quantum Spacetime, and Candidate Effects

 Similar remarks apply to spacetime noncommutativity, although in that case some indirect arguments relevant for CPT symmetry can be meaningfully structured.
-For example, in Ref.~\cite{gacmaj} it is observed that certain types of spacetime noncommutativity appear to require a deformation $P$ (parity) transformations, which would of course result in a corresponding deformation of CPT transformations.
+For example, in Ref.~\cite{gacmaj} it is observed that certain spacetime noncommutativity scenarios appear to require a deformation of $P$ (parity) transformations, which would of course result in a corresponding deformation of CPT transformations.

-Within the most popular formulation of the String Theory (``critical", supersymmetric) one sees no {\it a priori} reasons to encounter departures from CPT symmetry, at least as long as the theory is formulated in a classical Minkowski background.
-The mentioned mechanism involving a vacuum expectation value for a tensor field, besides inducing departures from Poincar\'e symmetry, of course (because of the role that Poincar\'e symmetry plays in the CPT theorem) would also open the possibility of CPT violations.
-And there is a variant of String Theory, the so-called Liouville String Model~\cite{emn,emnchaos}, which is characterized primarily by the fact that, unlike the most followed formulation of String Theory, it does not adopt the ''critical number of spacetime dimensions" criterion, where evidence of violations of CPT symmetry has been reported~\cite{elmn}.
+In the mentioned quantum-spacetime picture based on noncritical Liouville String Theory~\cite{emn,emnchaos}, evidence of violations of CPT symmetry has been reported~\cite{elmn}, and later in this review I shall comment on the exciting phenomenology which was inspired by these results.